BAInformatica

 ---|---|

-Application fee | €30 one-time This non-refundable fee allows you to apply for admission to a maximum of three programmes of study. |
+Application fee | €30 one-time This non-refundable fee allows you to apply for admission to a maximum of two programmes of study. |

-Entry qualification | High school / secondary education (or higher) Students must have attended school for at least 12 years.
-The entry qualification documents are accepted in the following languages: English / Italian.
+Entry qualification | High school / secondary education (or higher) Students must have attended school for at least 12 years in order to be eligible to enrol in a bachelor’s degree offered by an Italian university.
+READ MORE ABOUT THE PRELIMINARY EVALUATION OF YOUR APPLICATION The entry qualification documents are accepted in the following languages: English / Italian.
 If your documents are not in English or Italian, please upload the original documentation or a verified copy of it AS WELL AS a professional translation in English or Italian.
 You can obtain professional translations either in your country or in Italy, and they can be issued by professional translators, a local court of law or court interpreters. |

 ---|

-Language requirements | English Italian ITALIAN You can apply to this programme even if you have yet to obtain a language certification, but in order to complete your enrolment you will need to provide one or take a preliminary Italian language test organised either on Skype or on campus before the academic year begins.
-You are exempted from needing to provide evidence of your proficiency in Italian if: Chinese Marco Polo students can provide language certification indicating either a B1- or a B2-level knowledge of Italian.
-Chinese Marco Polo students enrolling with a certified B1-level knowledge of Italian must achieve a certified B2-level knowledge of the language by the end of the first year of their studies.
-ENGLISH If you do not satisfy this requirement at the moment of enrolment, you will be assigned an Additional Learning Requirement, or ALR, in English (Obbligo Formativo Aggiuntivo – OFA) that must be satisfied by the end of your first year of study (deadline of September 30) by passing an exam.
-Passing the ALR exam may be necessary in order to take other exams included in your study plan. |
+Language requirements | Italian ITALIAN You can apply to this programme even if you have yet to obtain a language certification, but in order to complete your enrolment you will need to provide one or take a preliminary Italian language test organised either on Skype or on campus before the academic year begins.
+You are exempted from needing to provide evidence of your proficiency in Italian if:

 ---|